-- Probabilistic joins: The main idea is to calculate the join probability and the expected number of the joined cells of two raster datasets that have the same geographic coordinates.
-Data density (ratio of non-zero data cells to total data cells) in each node of a quadtree of two datasets is used to calculate the join probability.
-Figure 1 shows an example of two datasets; R and S represented by a 4×4 raster grid.
+tree of two datasets is used to calculate the join probability.
+Figure 1 shows an example of two datasets; R and S represented by a $4 \times 4$ raster grid.
 In this example, R has 8 non-zero data cells (density: 8/16) while S has 9 non-zero data cells (density: 9/16).
 Then R and S must intersect regardless of their shape and location.
-The ratio of non-zero data set can be used in the calculation of the join probability and the expected number of joined cells. - Sampling joins: Using quad-trees, overlapping blocks (sub-regions) are used to filter candidate pairs in order to speed up the joining process.
+The ratio of non-zero data cells to the total number of data cells of each data set can be used in the calculation of the join probability and the expected number of joined cells.

+• Sampling joins: Using quad-trees, overlapping blocks (sub-regions) are used to filter candidate pairs in order to speed up the joining process.
 Our sampling join approach is based on stratified random sampling from quad-trees and performing joins on the incremental samples to estimate the final answers of spatial joins with bounded confidence intervals.